microsoft/Attestation-Client-Samples/README.md

 This sample provides the code implementation to perform boot and TPM key attestation and retrieve an attestation token from Microsoft Azure Attestation.
 This sample creates a TPM key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The creation of a TPM key may take up to a few minutes depending on the TPM hardware.

-### **VBS NCrypt (Key Guard) key attestation (sample_key_guard_att.exe)**
+### **VBS-Protected key attestation (sample_vbs_protected_key_att.exe)**

-This sample provides the code implementation to perform Key Guard attestation and retrieve an attestation token from Microsoft Azure Attestation.
+This sample provides the code implementation to perform VBS-Protected key attestation and retrieve an attestation token from Microsoft Azure Attestation.
-This sample creates a Key Guard key named "att_sample_key" which is attested by Microsoft Azure Attestation.
+This sample creates a VBS-Protected key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The sample must be run with Virtualization-Based Security enabled on the device.

 ### **VBS enclave attestation (sample_enclave_att.exe)**